-An amalgam of clinical diseases caused by a variety of fungi,\ which often lead to chronic subcutaneous cyst formation at the site of traumatic implantation of the fungus in immunocompetent patients.\\
+An amalgam of clinical diseases caused by a variety of fungi, which often lead to chronic subcutaneous cyst formation at the site of traumatic implantation of the fungus in immunocompetent patients.

-- \ broad definition fungi that produce brown or black structures at least at some period in life cycle; particularly spores at least. - \ restricted definition fungi that are vegetatively melanized throughout their life cycle; dematiaceous (phaeoid) fungi. - Dematiaceous Phaeohyphomycosis - \\ Often subcutaneous forms may progress to systemic infections due to spread in both compromised and apparently noncompromised patients.
+- broad definition fungi that produce brown or black structures at least at some period in life cycle; particularly spores at least; here both Chaetotheriomycetidae of the Eurotiomycetes and Dothideomycetes. - restricted definition fungi that are vegetatively melanized throughout their life cycle; dematiaceous (phaeoid) fungi; here only Chaetotheriomycetidae of the Eurotiomycetes. - Dematiaceous Phaeohyphomycosis - Often subcutaneous forms may progress to systemic infections due to spread in both compromised and apparently noncompromised patients.